Welcome to the Grapevine Vintage Railroad!

 The coaches are pulled by one of two vintage locomotives: an 1896 steam locomotive nicknamed "Puffy" and a 1953 GP-7 diesel locomotive nicknamed "Vinny".
 (Note: The type of locomotive used for each excursion depends on equipment availability or repair status.)

 Q: What time does the train board in Grapevine?

 A: In Grapevine, boarding begins 30 minutes before the scheduled departure time.
 Please be aware that once the train starts moving, it cannot stop for late passengers.
 All passengers should be on board at least 15 minutes before departure.
 Ticket sales stop 5 minutes before the train departs.

 Q: What are the differences between Touring and First Class seating?

 A: The First Class coaches include air conditioning and Victorian-style, upholstered seating.
 Touring class coaches provide open-air travel during the summer months with vintage wooden-backed, bench-style seating.
 Although there are ceiling fans, the touring coaches are not air conditioned.
 All coaches are heated during the winter months.

 Q: Is food available on the train?
 Can I bring snacks or my own beverages?

 A: A variety of food and drinks including bottled water, sodas, popcorn, hot dogs, candy, cookies and chips are available for purchase.
 All items are $1 to $2, cash or credit cards are accepted.
 Outside food and drinks are not allowed on the train.

 Have more questions?
-We've compiled a list of the 30 most common GVRR questions!
+We've compiled a list of more than 50 common GVRR questions!
 Be sure to check out our FAQ page to learn more about GVRR and the excursions.